je-wi/DCO_CBE-manifest-v2/README.md

 Top- and second-level domian must be the same to mark the link.

 ### LV extern
+(Must be considered as deprecated.
+Modern Browser block most of the XMLHttpRequests to extern domaisn with '.. has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.'
 Top- and second-level domain must not be the same to mark the link.